silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/04_Secure_Coding.md

 ## Request hostname forgery

+To prevent a forged hostname appearing being used by the application, SilverStripe allows the configure of a whitelist of hosts that are allowed to access the system.
+By defining this whitelist in your _ss_environment.php file, any request presenting a `Host` header that is _not_ in this list will be blocked with a HTTP 400 error:

+	:::php
+	define('SS_ALLOWED_HOSTS', 'www.mysite.com,mysite.com,subdomain.mysite.com');

+Please note that if this configuration is defined, you _must_ include _all_ subdomains (eg www.) that will be accessing the site.

 When SilverStripe is run behind a reverse proxy, it's normally necessary for this proxy to use the `X-Forwarded-Host` request header to tell the webserver which hostname was originally requested.
 However, when SilverStripe is not run behind a proxy, this header can still be